rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 Each message gets delivered to at most one queue.
 On average, a message gets delivered to exactly one queue.
-Concurrent binding changes and queue primary replica failures can affect this but on average.
+Concurrent binding changes and queue primary replica failures can temporarily affect this but over the long term, assuming equal weights of every binding, the distribution should be roughly even.

 ### Node Restart Effects